joesgithub/phaser-rpg/readme.md

 ## Class Properties Support

-If you want to use the modern ES6 class properties feature then you'll need to add a `.babelrc` file at the project root with the `@babel/plugin-proposal-class-properties` plugin.
+Modern ES6 class properties are included with the `.babelrc` file at the project root with the `@babel/plugin-proposal-class-properties` plugin.

 ```
 {